csuoc/mars_rems_curiosity/README.md

 The base data was extracted from Kaggle, "Mars weather data" by Kannan.K.R.
 Source: https://www.kaggle.com/datasets/imkrkannan/mars-weather-data

-The data was complemented with weather data from Papua New Guinea (twin location of Curiosity on Earth) avaialble on NOAA Global Surface Summary of the Day services, in the same range of dates as provided by Kannan.K.R.
+The data was complemented with weather data from Papua New Guinea (twin location of Curiosity on Earth) available on NOAA Global Surface Summary of the Day services, in the same range of dates as provided by Kannan.K.R.
 Source: https://www.ncei.noaa.gov/access/search/data-search/global-summary-of-the-day

 Data prediction and current weather information were extracted using Selenium from the CAB-CSIC/INTA webpage.
 Source: http://cab.inta-csic.es/rems//